Introduction: What Is a Multi Zone Thermostat and Why It Matters

 - Industrial-grade components rated for -10°C to 50°C

-- Dual-fuel and hybrid heat pump compatibility
+- Dual-fuel and hybrid heat compatibility

 4. Professional Application Scenarios